DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/settings.md

 ## Experimental

+import ImpactEffect from './img/settings-impact-effect.png';

 ### Collision Damping
 Dampens the force that throws the vehicle back like a rubber ball after an impact.
-Alternatively you can also use "*Physical Material Restitution*" of your [Physical Materials](https://dev.epicgames.com/documentation/en-us/unreal-engine/physical-materials-reference-for-unreal-engine).
-Our implementation can be customized using the *Restitution Coefficient*.
+Alternatively you can also use ``Physical Material Restitution`` of your [Physical Materials](https://dev.epicgames.com/documentation/en-us/unreal-engine/physical-materials-reference-for-unreal-engine).
+Our implementation can be customized using the ``Restitution Coefficient`` setting.

 ### Impact Particles (DEPRECATED V 2.1) {#impact-particles}
-**Deprecated, see [Impact Effects](#impact-effects) instead.** When "*Impact Particle On Impact*" is activated the specified "*Impact Niagara Particle*" system is spawned on every impact (hit) at the hit location.
+**Deprecated, see [Impact Effects](#impact-effects) instead.** When ``Impact Particle On Impact`` is activated the specified ``Impact Niagara Particle`` system is spawned on every impact (hit) at the hit location.
 See our example niagara particle system for reference.

 ### Hazard Lights
-When "*Hazard Lights On Impact*" is activated, the hazard lights are activated for the deformable mesh on impact.
+When ``Hazard Lights On Impact`` is activated, the hazard lights are activated for the deformable mesh on impact.
 This requires a *compatible material*, that make use of the ``IndicatorStatus`` and ``HazardStatus`` material parameters to display the status.
 Take our [example deformation material](../../installation/example.md) `M_Deformable_TestVehicle` for reference.
 You can read more about materials [here](../../advanced-guides/deformation-material.md).
 - ``IndicatorStatus``: 1 = Hazard (*0 and 2 could be left/right indicators, but they are not relevant for this use case*)
 - ``HazardStatus``: 0 = Hazard lights OFF, 1 = Hazard lights ON

-import ImpactEffect from './img/settings-impact-effect.png';
+### Min Velocity For Hit (V 2.1) {#min-velocity-for-hit}
+This is the minimum velocity ($cm/s$) that's required to trigger a deformation.
+0 disables this check.
+If both the velocity of this actor and the velocity of the hit actor is lower than this, no deformation is triggered.
+The velocity can be measured with the debug setting [``Debug Vehicle Velocity``](#debug).
+This is an attempt to prevent the deformation from "eating into the mesh" when e.g. driving continuously against an object.

 ### Impact Effects (V 2.1) {#impact-effects}
 This setting can be used to play a **sound** (SFX) and/or to spawn a *niagara* **particle system** (VFX) on impact.
 You don't *have to* select a sound and a particle system - if you don't want to play a sound or spawn a particle system then just leave the properties empty or remove the whole impact effect.